Jigsaw++: Imagining Complete Shape Priors for Object Reassembly: Generation on Images-to-3D

 This section presents details on how to build a rectified flow based generation model for point cloud generation using an image-2-3D mapping.
 The generation pipeline is presented in Fig.~\ref{fig:generation}.

-\paragraph{Mapping Point Clouds to Images.} The key to our generative mode is a novel bi-directional mapping between point clouds and 2D images.
+\paragraph{Bi-directional Mapping between Point Clouds and Images} Our generative framework is built upon a bi-directional mapping between point clouds and 2D images.
 Specifically, consider a normalized point cloud represented as $\vo \in [0,1]^{N \times 3}$.
 Each point $\vo_i\in[0,1]^3$ within this cloud, is associated with a function $f:[0,1]^3 \rightarrow [0, 255]_{\sZ}^3$.
 This function maps each point $\vo_i$ to a color vector $\vc_i \in [0,255]_{\sZ}^3$ in the RGB space, where the mapping process is described by $\vc_i = f(\vo_i) = \lfloor 255 \vc_i \rfloor$.
-Conversely, an inverse mapping is straightforwardly defined as $\vo_i = f'(\vc_i) = \frac{1}{255} \vc_i$.
 Please note that, although the color space is treated with integer values in this context, for applications involving image-to-3D reconstruction models, the color values can be maintained as fractional, thereby preserving accuracy throughout the transformation process.
+While similar coordinate-to-color mappings have been explored in pose estimation and reconstruction tasks~\citep{nocs, xnocs_sridhar2019}, our work presents its first application to 3D generation.

-Given a camera pose, the function $f$ defined above maps a point cloud to a colored image by rasterization.
-Likely, given a colored image under the same color encoding scheme, we obtain a corresponding partial colored point cloud that corresponds to the 2D pixels.
-The computed point cloud will be further refined through a camera-pixel alignment operation that projects the decoded 3D point onto the ray that connects the pixel and the camera center.
+The forward mapping from point cloud to image space is achieved through rasterization under specified camera poses.
+Conversely, the inverse mapping $f'$ reconstructs 3D coordinates from color values as $\vo_i = f'(\vc_i) = \frac{1}{255} \vc_i$.
+This enables the recovery of point clouds from colored images encoded under our scheme.
+We further refine the reconstructed points through camera-ray alignment, projecting each decoded 3D point onto the ray connecting its corresponding pixel to the camera center.
+By aggregating multiple views from strategically selected camera poses, we can reconstruct a complete object point cloud with controllable point density.

-With an appropriate set of camera poses, we can produce a sequence of images which are fed into the image-to-3D encoder.
-The resulting latent codes are subsequently decoded and rendered.
-The rendered colors are then mapped back onto the 3D point cloud using the procedure described above.
+This bi-directional mapping establishes a cyclic relationship: given a set of camera poses, we can render a sequence of images from a colored point cloud, and conversely, reconstruct the original point cloud from these images and camera parameters with high fidelity.